OpendataCH/OpenParlDataCH/README.md

 * Who provides support?
 Questions, anomalies, bugs,...

 ## The Team [(Onion)](https://teamonion.works/)
-* The core team builds the open API
+* The core team builds the open API:
+  * (insert name here)
-* Collaborators create the open standard
+* Collaborators define the open standard
 * Supporters...

 Send us a message if you want to join our mission!
 Contribute to this document by creating a pull request.